-Optimisation approaches aside, the topic of NAS proves most valuable to general AutoML research as a case study of an MCPS taken to extremes.
-Training a single neural network on non-tabular datasets can be computationally expensive, and this cost can balloon dramatically when reiterated numerous times throughout an exceedingly complex search space.
-A 2020 survey of modern NAS methods lists the number of GPU days each one took to learn from the CIFAR-10 and ImageNet datasets~\cite{rexi20}; values in the hundreds and thousands are not uncommon.
-Accordingly, as with the HTNs employed for general ML pipelines, described in Section~\ref{Sec:MCPS}, the obvious approach to make NAS manageable is to artificially constrain allowable configurations.
-A popular practice in recent years is to construct networks with `cells'~\cite{wira19}, complex substructures that can be reused multiple times within larger templates.
+Returning to NAS specifically, the obvious approach to make architectural search manageable is to artificially constrain allowable configurations.
+This harks back to the HTNs employed for general ML pipelines, as was described in Section~\ref{Sec:MCPS}.
+A popular practice in recent years is to construct networks with `cells'~\citep{wira19}, complex substructures that can be reused multiple times within larger templates.
 So, for instance, a CNN may consist of a number of cells interleaved with input/output and pooling layers; NAS strategies need to decide how many cells to stack together and what the contents of an individual cell are, but this is a significantly smaller search space than optimising cells independently.
-Nonetheless, it is an open question whether the simplicity afforded by cell-based search, alternatively called micro-NAS, is worth the loss of layer diversity afforded by `global' search~\cite{hula18}, sometimes called macro-NAS.
+This approach was popularised by the NASNet search space~\citep{zova18}, although there have been many variations since, e.g.~ProxylessNAS~\citep{cazh19}.
+Nonetheless, it is an open question whether the simplicity afforded by cell-based search, alternatively called micro-NAS, is worth the loss of layer diversity afforded by `global' search~\citep{hula18}, sometimes called macro-NAS.